Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

 Importantly, the rate of convergence required by condition (g) of Theorem 3 is slower than the root-n rate typically required in standard semiparametric settings where the parameter of interest is finite-dimensional and Euclidean.
 For example, in a standard setting where the support $\mathcal{A}$ is finite, a sufficient condition for yielding the requisite asymptotic negligibility for attaining efficiency is $r_n(a)=s_n(a)=o(n^{-1/4})$; however in our setting the weaker condition $r_n(a)=s_n(a)=o(n^{-1/5})$ would be sufficient if $h \sim n^{-1/5}$.
 Similarly, if one nuisance estimator $\hat\pi$ or $\hat\mu$ is computed with a correctly specified generalized additive model, then the other nuisance estimator would ony need to be consistent (without a rate condition).
-This is because, under regularity conditions and with optimal smoothing, a generalized additive model estimator converges at rate $O_p(n^{-2/5})$ \autocite{horowitz2009semiparametric}, so that if the other nuisance estimator is merely consistent we have $r_n(a) s_n(a) = O(n^{-2/5}) o(1) = o(n^{-2/5})$, which satisfies condition (f) as long as $h \sim n^{-1/5}$.
+This is because, under regularity conditions and with optimal smoothing, a generalized additive model estimator converges at rate $O_p(n^{-2/5})$ \citep{horowitz2009semiparametric}, so that if the other nuisance estimator is merely consistent we have $r_n(a) s_n(a) = O(n^{-2/5}) o(1) = o(n^{-2/5})$, which satisfies condition (f) as long as $h \sim n^{-1/5}$.
 In standard settings such flexible nuisance estimation would make a non-negligible contribution to the limiting behavior of the estimator, preventing asymptotic normality and root-n consistency.
-Although the assumptions of Theorems 2 and 3 are weaker than those typically required in more standard settings, they are conceptually similar in that they require Donsker-type (i.e., uniform entropy) regularity and restrict a product of nuisance estimator convergence rates.